OrangeJerry/YOLOX/SECURITY.md

-Contact the Yolox Foundation Security Team via email Create a confidential issue in the Yolox Foundation Vulnerability Reporting Tracker You can find more information about reporting and disclosure at the Yolox Foundation Security page.
+Contact the Yolox Foundation Security Team via email Create a confidential issue in the Yolox Foundation Vulnerability Reporting Tracker

 Please include as much of the information listed below as you can to help us better understand and resolve the issue:

+Yolox GitHub's private vulnerability reporting.

+To learn more about this feature and how to submit a vulnerability report, review GitHub's documentation on private reporting.

 The type of issue (e.g., buffer overflow, SQL injection, or cross-site scripting) Affected version(s)